×

 We asked people living in Paralimni to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Paralimni, you should pack a variety of clothing suitable for a Mediterranean climate, including lightweight clothing for the hot summers and warmer clothing for the cooler winters.
 Don't forget to pack swimwear, as Paralimni is close to some beautiful beaches.
 Pack a good pair of walking shoes for exploring the city and the surrounding countryside.
 Also, consider packing a hat, sunglasses, and sunscreen to protect yourself from the sun.
 Bring any prescription medications you need, along with a copy of your prescription.
 It's also a good idea to pack a basic first aid kit.
 If you plan on cooking, you might want to pack some of your favorite non-perishable food items, as they may be hard to find in Cyprus.
 Remember to pack all necessary travel documents, including your passport, driver's license, and any necessary visas or work permits.
 Pack any electronics you use daily, like your phone, laptop, or tablet, along with the necessary chargers and adapters for Cyprus's electrical outlets.
 If you're moving permanently, you might also want to pack personal items that will make your new place feel like home, like photos, favorite books, or small keepsakes.
-Lastly, don't forget to pack toiletries, although these can also be purchased once you arrive," said one expat who made the move to Paralimni.
+Lastly, don't forget to pack toiletries, although these can also be purchased once you arrive," explained one expat living in Paralimni, Cyprus.

 Avertiss Real EstateAvertiss Real Estate